 •Cleanup supplies such as a stain remover, paper towels, deodorizing and odor neutralizing spray

 This is a list of the basic necessities.
 Your trainer may suggest additional items.
-There are many other helpful and fun products available at pet supply stores.
+There are many other helpful and fun products available at pet supply stores in your area or online.